ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

 ***Config.toml***

-Contains the values which needs to be passed into configurable variables.
-You can read the [Configurable learn page](https://ballerina.io/learn/configure-ballerina-programs/configure-a-sample-ballerina-service/) to learn more about this.
-When you are using the Cloud features in ballerina, Config.toml is not being packed with container image as it can contain sensitive information.
+Contains the values, which need to be passed into the configurable variables.
+To learn more about this, see [Configure a sample Ballerina service](https://ballerina.io/learn/configure-ballerina-programs/configure-a-sample-ballerina-service/).
+When you are using the cloud-related features in Ballerina, the `Config.toml` file is not being packed with the container image as it can contain sensitive information.
 You need to explicitly provide this file in the runtime.

 ***entry.bal***